mrbellek/rg-plot/readme.md

 * The Tree: compiled dependencies from Necrodoom and Red Arremer, fixes from Lapare

 ### License
-This plot (master.svg) and the other files in the repository are licensed Creative Commons ShareAlike, so
+The plot (master.svg), tree (researchdeps.dot) and the other files in the repository are licensed Creative Commons ShareAlike, so

 you may: